shadows911/baruf/content/p/names.md

-Look again at how we talked about the "Expelliarmus" case: we said that "it doesn't seem to make much sense to ask what 'Expelliarmus' designated *there.*"  It *doesn't* seem to make much sense to ask what "Expelliarmus" designated *in that context,* but it *does* make sense to ask what "Expelliarmus" designates *in general.*
+Look again at how we talked about the "Expelliarmus" case: we said that "it doesn't seem to make much sense to ask what 'Expelliarmus' designated *there*."
+It *doesn't* seem to make much sense to ask what "Expelliarmus" designated *in that context*, but it *does* make sense to ask what "Expelliarmus" designates *in general*.

-In general, "Expelliarmus" designates *Expelliarmus.* "Expelliarmus" is the name of a spell.
-When we use the word "Expelliarmus," we're not always using it to cast a spell.
+In general, "Expelliarmus" designates *Expelliarmus*.
+"Expelliarmus" is the name of a spell.
+When we use the word "Expelliarmus", we're not always using it to cast a spell.
 Sometimes we just want to talk about the spell, like Harry and Zacharias Smith do during the first meeting of Dumbledore's Army: